nawasco/water-icons/README.md

 # water-icons
-It manages SVG icons for water assets
+It manages SVG icons for water assets on Mapbox Vector Tile.